|

-What it Meant to Be Unclean?
+What Did it Mean to Be Unclean in the Bible?

 The Israelites were God’s chosen people, which means they were supposed to be a light to the world.
 In the Old Testament, especially in Leviticus, God gave Israel detailed commandments regarding cleanness and uncleanness.